Efficiently Computing Compact Formal Explanations: Methodological Advances for Explanation Size and Generation Time

 We present our $\QuickXplain$ adaptation in Algorithm~\ref{alg:QuickXplain}.
 The function $\qXp(\image_\alpha, \image_\beta, \image_\indexSet)$ itself is recursive with three arguments: (1) the current explanation $\image_\alpha$; (2) the current irrelevant set $\image_\beta$; and (3) the current (sub)set of input features that need to be analyzed, $\image_\indexSet$.
 These three sets always form a partition of the full set of features.
 To start with, $\image_\alpha$ and $\image_\beta$ are initialized to $\emptyset$, and when $\qXp$ proceeds, irrelevant features are added into $\image_\beta$ in a monotonically increasing way; finally, after all features are done, $\image_\alpha$ is returned as the optimal explanation $\image_\explanation$ and $\image_\beta$ as the irrelevant set $\image_\irrelevant$.
 Now we walk through the algorithm.
-Lines~\ref{line:QXPsingleX}--\ref{line:QXPsingleX_} considers the base case when $\image_\indexSet$ has a single feature as in Algorithm~\ref{alg:binaryComputation}.
-When there are more than one feature in $\image_\indexSet$, it is split into two subsets $\image_\Phi$ and $\image_\Psi$ (Line~\ref{line:QXPsplit}).
+Lines~\ref{line:QXPsingleX}--\ref{line:QXPsingleX_} cover the base case when $\image_\indexSet$ has a single feature as in Algorithm~\ref{alg:binaryComputation}.
+When there is more than one feature in $\image_\indexSet$, it is split into two subsets $\image_\Phi$ and $\image_\Psi$ (Line~\ref{line:QXPsplit}).
 In Lines~\ref{line:QXPphiIf}--\ref{line:QXPphi}, we check if the subset $\image_\Phi$ or $\image_\Psi$ belongs to the irrelevant set: if $\true$, then we add it into $\image_\beta$ when calling $\qXp$ to process the other subset.
-If neither $\image_\Phi$ nor $\image_\Psi$ is irrelevant, we take turns to process $\image_\Phi$ and $\image_\Psi$ in Lines~\ref{line:QXP}--\ref{line:QXPreturn}: the first $\mathbf{if}$ condition analyzes $\image_\Phi$ and the second $\mathbf{if}$ processes $\image_\Psi$.
-If either of them has a single feature, then they are regarded as an explanation feature $\image_\Phi'$ (Line~\ref{line:QXP1phi}) or $\image_\Psi'$ (Line~\ref{line:QXP1psi}) directly.
-This is to avoid the unnecessary execution of the very first $\mathbf{if}$ condition (Lines~\ref{line:QXPsingleX}--\ref{line:QXPsingleX_}) in the new instance of calling $\qXp$ since we already know they are not irrelevant.\footnote{This enables Algorithm~\ref{alg:QuickXplain} calling \emph{fewer} numbers of the $\checkValid$ procedure (i.e., \emph{fewer} oracle calls) than the similar adaptation of QuickXplain in \cite{huang2023robustness}.} If both of them have more than one feature, then $\qXp$ is called to process them separately: $\image_\Phi$ is processed in Line~\ref{line:newQXPphi} with $\image_\Psi$ as part of the new $\image_\alpha$, and $\image_\Psi$ is processed in Line~\ref{line:newQXPpsi} with $\image_\Phi'$ as part of the new $\image_\alpha$.
-Finally, both $\image_\Phi'$ and $\image_\Psi'$ are returned as explanation features, and $\image_\beta''$ is returned as the irrelevant set (Line~\ref{line:QXPreturn}).
+If neither $\image_\Phi$ nor $\image_\Psi$ is irrelevant, we take turns processing $\image_\Phi$ and $\image_\Psi$ in Lines~\ref{line:QXP}--\ref{line:QXPreturn}: the first $\mathbf{if}$ condition analyzes $\image_\Phi$, and the second $\mathbf{if}$ processes $\image_\Psi$.
+If either of them has only a single feature, then we know it must be included as an explanation feature ($\image_\Phi'$ on Line~\ref{line:QXP1phi} or $\image_\Psi'$ on Line~\ref{line:QXP1psi}).
+This avoids the unnecessary execution of Lines~\ref{line:QXPsingleX}--\ref{line:QXPsingleX_} in a recursive call since we already know the feature cannot be irrelevant.\footnote{This enables Algorithm~\ref{alg:QuickXplain} to have \emph{fewer} calls to $\checkValid$ (i.e., oracle calls) than the similar adaptation of QuickXplain in \cite{huang2023robustness}. } If either of them has more than one feature, then $\qXp$ is called recursively: $\image_\Phi$ is processed in Line~\ref{line:newQXPphi}, with $\image_\Psi$ as part of the new $\image_\alpha$, and $\image_\Psi$ is processed in Line~\ref{line:newQXPpsi} with $\image_\Phi'$ as part of the new $\image_\alpha$.
+Finally, both $\image_\Phi'$ and $\image_\Psi'$ are returned as explanatory features, and $\image_\beta''$ as the irrelevant set (Line~\ref{line:QXPreturn}).